dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ## Work with Windows authentication

 The configuration state of anonymous access determines the way in which the `[Authorize]` and `[AllowAnonymous]` attributes are used in the app.
-The following two sections explain how to handle the allowed and disallowed configuration states of anonymous access.
+The following two sections explain how to handle the disallowed and allowed configuration states of anonymous access.

+### Disallow anonymous access

+When Windows authentication is enabled and anonymous access is disabled, the `[Authorize]` and `[AllowAnonymous]` attributes have no effect.
+If the IIS site (or HTTP.sys or WebListener server) is configured to disallow anonymous access, the request never reaches your app.
+For this reason, the `[AllowAnonymous]` attribute isn't applicable.

 ### Allow anonymous access